MWATelescope/manta-ray-client/README.md

 ## CSV Format

 Each row is a single job and each CSV element must be a key=value pair.
+Whitespace (blank rows) and comments (lines beginning with #) are allowed.
+Please see the included [example.csv](example.csv) for several full working examples.

 ### Conversion Job Options